Military of the Ottoman Empire: Foundation period (1300–1453)

 The Ottoman Empire was the first of the three Islamic Gunpowder Empires, followed by Safavid Persia and Mughal India.
 By the 14th century, the Ottomans had adopted gunpowder artillery.
 The adoption of the gunpowder weapons by the Ottomans was so rapid that they "preceded both their European and Middle Eastern adversaries in establishing centralized and permanent troops specialized in the manufacturing and handling of firearms."
-But it was their use of artillery shocked their adversaries and impelled the other two Islamic Gunpowder Empires to accelerate their weapons program.
+But it was their use of artillery that shocked their adversaries and impelled the other two Islamic Gunpowder Empires to accelerate their weapons program.
 The Ottomans had artillery at least by the reign of Bayezid I and used them in the sieges of Constantinople in 1399 and 1402.
 They finally proved their worth as siege engines in the successful siege of Salonica in 1430.

 The Ottoman military's regularized use of firearms proceeded ahead of the pace of their European counterparts.
 The Janissaries had initially been an infantry bodyguard using bows and arrows.
 By the time of Sultan Mehmed II, they had been drilled with firearms and became "perhaps the first standing infantry force equipped with firearms in the world."
 The Janissaries are thus considered the first modern standing armies.
 The combination of artillery and Janissary firepower proved decisive at Varna in 1444 against a force of Crusaders, and later Başkent and Chaldoran against the Aq Qoyunlu and Safavids.